Armaan0047/AI-Reel-Agent/README.md

 ---

+---

+## 🎥 Video Assets

+Background videos are **not bundled** with the repository.

+Upload your own clips inside the `videos/` directory and AI-Reel-Agent will automatically detect and use them during generation.

+### Recommended Content
+- Minecraft gameplay
+- Luxury visuals
+- Cinematic B-roll
+- Motivational edits
+- Vertical 1080x1920 clips

+### Supported Formats
+- `.mp4`
+- `.mov`
+- `.mkv`

+> No copyrighted videos are included in this repository.

 ## 🛠️ System Architecture

 The project is structured logically into dedicated components separating terminal presentation from the underlying media generation engines: